barkatash/YouTube-web/README.md

-part1 will be on the main branch. part2 with server will be on the main-server branch. project status part1: in process. project status part2-server: didn't start yet. part2-server link: https://github.com/barkatash/project2024-server
+part1 will be on the main branch. part2 with server will be on the main-server branch. project status part1: done. project status part2-server: done. project status part4: in process. part2-server link: https://github.com/barkatash/project2024-server part4 with cpp server is on this branch.

 about first part - client:
-To run the project, use "npm start".
+To run the project, use "npm run start".

 dependencies:
 React